Kanban workflow: how to build a Kanban board in 5 easy steps

 Trello: An intuitive and free task management tool in the form of a virtual Kanban board, very easy to use with drag & drop features.

-Although both of these methods promote team collaboration, they differ in several ways:
+Although both of these agile practices promote team collaboration, they differ in several ways:

-If your work environment often has to adjust its priorities, Kanban is more suitable, while Scrum is suitable for teams that need more organization and structure.
+If your work environment often has to adjust its priorities, Kanban is more suitable, while Scrum is suitable for teams that need to focus more organization and structure.

 What about Scrumban?
 This method combines the Scrum method with the Kanban method and at the same time promotes project management with continuous flow.